Bromyard Youth Voices: a rural community at a crossroads

 14. Establish a youth "task force" or "working group" whose members - including Bromyard Town Council and Police - regularly come together to action plan, respond to issues and information share, led by Herefordshire Council’s Talk Community.

-15. One to one surgeries between P.O.V. and key stakeholders to explore in detail specific data
+15. One to one surgeries between P.O.V. and key stakeholders to explore in detail specific data.

 In considering a location for regular youth provision in Bromyard it is important to acknowledge the Hope Family Centre.
 Although many young people see it as somewhere for Early Years or as a contact centre and therefore not for them, they also have moaned about its location/crossing busy, dangerous roads to get to it.
 But it does have a cafe space, which could be considered as possible location for a regular youth cafe provision, with the support of staff and volunteers.
 The Hope Centre also has a small youth group who meet fortnightly in a small space and these young people receive good youth work support and nurture but it would not be suitable as a larger youth provision due to space and the needs of the existing group.